 In addition, gold miners are historically not well managed.
 They don’t keep costs under control, and so they tend to miss out on the most profitable spikes in gold prices.
 They often make poorly-timed acquisitions when precious metals are highly priced, which turns into a value trap when the prices fall back down to normal.

 That’s not to say that gold and silver miners are never a good investment- they certainly can be.
 I’ve invested in gold miners before.
-But unlike investing in GLD and SLV ETFs, I don’t consider miners to be conservative investments.
+But these are more volatile and high-premium investments than GLD and SLV.

 Precious metals are useful as a separate asset class from stocks and bonds, and are partially uncorrelated and instead have their own unique risks and opportunities.